nachorequeno/multidimensional_search-/README.md

 lower closure (*X2*), and the gap between X1 and X2 representing the precision error of the learning process.
-The size of this gap depends on the accuracy of the learning process, which can be tuned by the EPSILON and DELTA parameters during the invocation of the learning method.
+The size of this gap depends on the accuracy of the learning process, which can be tuned by the EPS and DELTA parameters during the invocation of the learning method.

 The ResultSet class provides functions for:
 - Testing the membership of a new point *y* to any of the closures.